numpy/numpy/doc/source/reference/random/extending.rst

 Numba can be used with either CTypes or CFFI.
 The current iteration of the BitGenerators all export a small set of functions through both interfaces.

-This example shows how numba can be used to produce Box-Muller normals using a pure Python implementation which is then compiled.
+This example shows how numba can be used to produce gaussian samples using a pure Python implementation which is then compiled.
 The random numbers are provided by ``ctypes.next_double``.